yonglehou/Conduit/readme.md

             this.Country = country;
         }

-        public Guid UserId { get; private set; }
+        public Guid UserId { get; set; }
-        public string Street { get; private set; }
+        public string Street { get; set; }
-        public string City { get; private set; }
+        public string City { get; set; }
-        public string State { get; private set; }
+        public string State { get; set; }
-        public string Country { get; private set; }
+        public string Country { get; set; }
     }

-#### Create a Component
+#### Create an Actor
-Implementing the IHandle interface is how your component receives messages from the local message bus and the service bus.
+Implementing the IHandle interface is how your actors receive messages.
+Whether a messages is published or subscribed via other actors in-process or distributed anywhere on the network is transparent.

-Publish() is used for publishing messages to the local message bus.
-Components within your node who subscribe to this message will receive it first and then the node will forward the message out over the service bus to distributed subscribers throughout the network.
+Publish() is used for publishing messages.
+Actors within your node who subscribe to this message will receive it first and then the node will forward the message out over the service bus to distributed subscribers throughout the network.

-    public class CustomerProfileComponent : ConduitComponent,
+    public class CustomerProfileActor : Actor,
         IHandle<BusOpened>,
         IHandle<AnnounceServiceIdentity>,
         IHandle<ChangeCustomerAddress>